 Jen: That’s perfect.
 Well, thanks so much for sharing your story.
 We really appreciate it.

-Rassul: Thanks so much for having me.
+Rassul: Thanks so much for coming – or having me.
 Yeah.

 Jen: Awesome.
 This has been another Thought Leader Production brought to you by the PKF Texas: Entrepreneur’s Playbook.
 Tune in next week for another chapter.